Sur0629/Tableau-Project/README.md

 Data Preparation:

-Imported and cleaned the road accident dataset in Tableau....
+Imported and cleaned the road accident dataset in Tableau...
 Prepared data by addressing missing values and ensuring data accuracy.
 Exploratory Data Analysis (EDA):